Leshtanski/CSharpWebAdv-Project-Mar2024/README.md

 Lectures and Workshops by Stamo Petkov (February-April 2024) and Kristian Ivanov (June-July 2023) at SoftWare University.

-ASP.NET Core Template: The well-structured template by Nikolay Kostov served as a foundational base for this project.
+ASP.NET Core Template: The well-structured template by Nikolay Kostov, https://github.com/NikolayIT/ASP.NET-Core-Template.git, served as a foundational base for this project.

 Additional References: